Het Nieuwe Instituut

 In 1956, a visionary group of architects gathered in Dubrovnik under the name CIAM (Congrès Internationaux d'Architecture Moderne) in search of ways to radically innovate urban planning and architecture and to realise new, better living conditions.
 Instead of considering cities as disparate collections of buildings, they viewed them as coherent systems and ecological networks.
 Vigorous discussion about habitat culminated in the end of CIAM and the establishment of a new avant-garde group: Team 10, which made their mark with their 'Statement on Habitat'.
 Habitat: Expanding Architecture examines what this meant for architecture then and now.

 The exhibition presents a reconstruction of the material CIAM delegates showed at Dubrovnik in 1956.
 In addition to work by major postwar Team 10 architects such as Jaap Bakema, Aldo van Eyck and Alison & Peter Smithson, exhibits include work by James Stirling, Piero Bottoni, Arne Korsmo, Geir Grung, the Finnish group PTAH and the Portuguese CIAM Porto group.
-Alongside this historical archive material selections from the Nieuwe Instituut collection and private collections are included to further illustrate how ecological and theoretical systemic approaches to architecture have been interpreted in different ways since then: phenomenal studies on the connection between settlement and landscape formation by Pjotr Gonggrijp, transformative interpretation of the Dutch delta landscape by Frits Palmboom, ecological interventions by planner and activist Joost Váhl, and discussions about Delft’s Tanthof district designed by Van den Broek and Bakema together with the Tanthof workgroup.
+Alongside this historical archive material selections from the Nieuwe Instituut collection and private collections are included to further illustrate how ecological and systems theory approaches to architecture have been interpreted in different ways since then: phenomenal studies on the connection between settlement and landscape formation by Pjotr Gonggrijp, transformative interpretation of the Dutch delta landscape by Frits Palmboom, ecological interventions by planner and activist Joost Váhl, and discussions about Delft’s Tanthof district designed by Van den Broek and Bakema together with the Tanthof workgroup.
 Various 1980s projects are also showcased, including the Nederland Nu Als Ontwerp project and the Tapijtmetropool study by Willem Jan Neutelings

 Seminars and debates